 - Threatening behaviour or physical harassment

-- Comments that discriminate on the basis of sex, race or any other irrelevant distinction.
+- Comments that discriminate on the basis of sex, race, gender or any other grounds.

-Such behaviour will result in an immediate ban from all services and will be referred to the Dean of Students under University's disciplinary procedures.
-The ban will remain pending the outcome of the referral.
+Such behaviour will result in an immediate ban from all services and will be referred under the Student Disciplinary procedures.

-- Silence must be observed in all silent study areas.
+- Silence must be observed in all silent study spaces.
 Where group study space is provided, conversations must be kept at as low a level as possible

 Use of mobile phones

 - Mobile phones must be set to silent mode before entering any Library Services area

-- Mobile phone calls are permitted in group study areas as long as they do not cause disturbance to other library users.
-Telephone calls are not permitted in any other area.
+- Mobile phone calls are permitted in group study spaces if they do not cause disturbance to other library users.
+Telephone calls are not permitted in any other areas.

 Eating and drinking

 - Cold snacks are permitted, but hot food must not be consumed in any area

 Photography and filming

-The taking of photographs and filming are not permitted in any Library Services area, except with written permission from the local head of service.
+- The taking of photography and filming are not permitted in any Library Services area, except with written permission from the local head of service.

-- No transactions may be undertaken without your University ID card
+- No transactions may be undertaken without your City card (ID card)

-- Use of the University ID card is strictly non-transferrable
+- Use of your City card is strictly non-transferable

-- You are at all times liable for any transactions on your card and materials issued to you.
+- You are liable for any transactions on your card and materials issued to you.